 PYP schools have a special responsibility to recognize and support language development to ensure that all students are provided with the environment and the necessary language support to enable them to participate fully in the academic programme and in the social life of the school, as well as to develop as individuals.
 All teachers in a PYP school are considered teachers of language.
 Language learning plays a major role in schools where the language(s) of instruction may not be the student’s first language (Language Scope and Sequence, 2014).

-English and Academic Language Support program (EALS) helps students from diverse language backgrounds with low proficiency in English.
-The EALS department utilizes WIDA language development assessments and standards to provide differentiated levels of support based on individual students’ needs.
-This support includes but is not limited to an EALS specific class, small group support, and support in their core content classrooms.
+English and Academic Language program (EAL) helps students from diverse language backgrounds with low proficiency in English.
+The EAL department utilizes WIDA language development assessments and standards to provide differentiated levels of support based on individual students’ needs.
+This support includes but is not limited to an EAL specific class, small group support, and support in their core content classrooms.
 Our program fosters the acquisition of academic language by integrating the four language domains: listening, speaking, reading, and writing.
 Students will receive a content-rich curriculum and skill-based practices which are filled with high standards preparing them to succeed in school and life (PYP Language, 2014).

 The PYP requires the acquisition of an additional language from the age of 7 to support the development of international-mindedness.
 This additional language is Portuguese and is a part of the curriculum and learning community.
 There is a distinction between Lingua Patria, Brazilian natives, and Portuguese as an additional language for Foreigners.
 Lingua Patria follows the Brazilian National Curriculum (BNCC) and Portuguese as an additional language follows a uniquely designed curriculum for EARJ students.